JoAplon/logo-maker/README.md

 ## Installation

-You need to install package.json and jest to your terminal.
+You need to install a json package, if you don't alreaady have one, by using the command npm init.
+Then you also need inquirer which can be added with npm install inquirer@8.2.4.
+To check if the dependencies were added run the command npm install.
+This should add them if they were not already there.
+Once this is set up you can add jest to your terminal by using npm --save-dev jest.
+If you don't need to run tests this section can be left out.
+A line needs to be added to the package.json file that looks like the following.

+"scripts": {

+    "test": "jest"

+  },

+Jest should now be functional, to run it use npm test.

 ## Usage

 This program can be used to make your own logo so you don't have to spend money on one.
-Especially if you just need a simple logo.
+This logo generator produces a simple, yet professional, looking logo.
+This can add a nice touch to any project you want to elevate.
+For beginner developers, this can bring attention to your work.
+This program is also buildable and can be further developed to make more sophisticated logos.

 ## License